On My Music Desk……

 Franz Schubert: 3 Klavierstücke, D. 946 – No. 1 in E-Flat Minor (Michael Endres, piano)

 The second of the triptych is a five-part rondo.
 It opens in E-flat major, which connects it to the previous piece, though it is not known whether Schubert conceived the three pieces to be linked.
 An elegant barcarolle, the A section has an aria-like melody coloured by harmonic shifts between major and minor.
 The first contrasting section is in C minor, its drama created through a rumbling tremolando figure in the bass and a muted dynamic range.
-The A section is reprised once more before the music moves into a new key, A-flat major, and a change of metre, though not of pulse.
+The A section is reprised once more before the music moves into a new key, A-flat minor, and a change of metre, though not of pulse.
 Here, there is poignancy and intimacy, portrayed through descending repeated chords and subtly nuanced dynamics.
 Another striking modulation takes the music into G minor for a more declamatory section before the music subsides back into the previous section.
 The final reprise of the A section brings a generous, good-natured warmth and serenity to the music.

 Franz Schubert: 3 Klavierstücke, D. 946 – No. 2 in E-Flat Major (Leon McCawley, piano)